JoinColony/colonyJS/sdk/README.md

 [colony-starter](/packages/colony-starter)

-- This package is a boilerplate with no framework.
+- A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS).

 [colony-starter-react](/packages/colony-starter-react)

-- This package is a boilerplate using react.
+- A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS) using React.

 [colony-starter-angular](/packages/colony-starter-angular)

-- This package is a boilerplate using angular.
+- A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS) using Angular.

 ### Example Packages